Igalia/acacia/README.md

 Through the Visual Studio Installer, install:
 - Under workloads: Desktop Development
+- Under individual components: C++/CLI support for v143 build tools (latest)
+   - This is only necessary for buildings NodeJS bindings

 Git for windows (this also installs git bash, very nice to have and used by default in VSCode's terminal):
 - https://git-scm.com/download/win

-For package management, you can use scoop: https://scoop.sh/
+For package management, you can use scoop (https://scoop.sh/) or the windows package manager of your choice.

+IMPORTANT: This project was not designed for a multi-configuration generator, like Visual Studios.
+Instead, please use a single configuration generator.
+The recommended generator is [Ninja](https://ninja-build.org/) and the following instructions will assume Ninja will be used.
+You can install `ninja` through scoop.

+[SWIG](https://www.swig.org/) and python3 are also necessary to build both the nodejs and python3 bindings.

 ```
-scoop install swig python
+scoop install swig python ninja
 ```

 If you are using MSVC to compile, you will need to specify the "release" build, otherwise you will need a debug version of the python library.
 In VSCode, you can use the command pallet option "Cmake: select variant", and choose "Release".
+If you want to build python bindings with a "Debug" build with visual studios, you will need to create a debug build of the python library to link against.

 #### Build steps